A True Indian Summer at Starvation State Park

 I’d be remiss if I didn’t give a shout out to Cowens Cafe, good food at retro prices.

 **As you know, I truly enjoy kayaking.
 Want to know more about my kayak – and get a discount on one?
 I’m in the Aquaglide Deschutes 110.
-You can go HERE, then enter RVACROSSAMERICA15 to get a 15% discount on any of their kayaks.**
+2024 UPDATE: The 110 is no longer; the 130 lives on – AND – is available at a GREAT DISCOUNT HERE. .**

 The good weather has caused me to extend my stay at Starvation